AnyLogic

 docker stop $(docker ps -q)

-Be aware that this will affect all Docker containers, including those used for purposes other than Private Cloud.
+Note that this will affect all Docker containers, including those used for purposes other than Private Cloud.
 Use with caution.

 3. Kill Docker processes: